 NDC – Nike.com.

 Short for Nike.com, typically used in forums, i.e. “FSR on NDC”

 Nike Tier 0 accounts are the crème de la crème of sneaker retailers.
-These stores get access to the most covered releases, including NRG, Special edition, Collaborations and more.
-Nike hand select which retailers fit the mould for a Tier 0 account.
-Store s like END., SNS and SSENSE are great examples of brands that fit the bill.
+These stores get access to the most coveted releases, including NRG, Special edition, Collaborations, and more.
+Nike hand-select which retailers fit the mold for a Tier 0 account.
+Store s like END., SNS, and SSENSE are great examples of brands that fit the bill.

 What Do You Wear Today.?

 Did we miss any?
 Probably.
 If you have any additions, be sure to let us know via the Contact page!